For RA & QA teams · medical device compliance

 Manual monitoring doesn't scale

-Regulatory professionals report spending 3–8 hours per week on alert collection, not analysis.
-Headcount stays flat while the scope of post-market surveillance requirements expands.
+Regulatory professionals report spending 3 to 8 hours per week on alert collection, not analysis.
+Headcount stays flat while post-market surveillance requirements expand.

 How ComplianceBrief solves it